metacpan/metacpan-cpan-extracted/distros/C/Compression-Util/README.md

     my $zrle = zrle_encode(\@symbols);
 ```

-Performs Zero-Run-Length Encoding (ZRLE) on a sequence of symbolic elements.

-It takes a single parameter `\@symbols`, representing the sequence of symbols to be encoded, and returns the encoded ZRLE sequence as an array-ref of symbols.
+Performs Zero-Run-Length Encoding (ZRLE) on a sequence of symbolic elements, returning the encoded ZRLE sequence as an array-ref of symbols.

-This function efficiently encodes only runs of zeros, but also increments each symbol by `1`.
+This function efficiently encodes runs of zeros, but also increments each symbol by `1`.

 ## zrle\_decode